Why is "Chicago" Predictive of Deceptive Reviews? Using LLMs to Discover Language Phenomena from Lexical Cues: Results

-\textbf{RQ1}: Table~\ref{tab:rq1_results} shows evaluation results of the four LLMs' predictive performance under different prompt conditions on $D_{Chicago}$.
+Table~\ref{tab:rq1_results} shows evaluation results of the four LLMs' predictive performance under different prompt conditions on $D_{Chicago}$.
 The evaluation results are with respect to the ``deceptive'' label.
 Across all four LLMs, the \emph{phenomena-in-the-prompt} condition consistently outperformed the \emph{zero-shot} condition.
 These improvements indicate that \textbf{the conjectured phenomena capture real patterns in the data rather than being entirely hallucinated}.

 It is notable that unlike other tasks (e.g., fact-checking and question answering) where ground truth facts exist, there are \emph{no definitive answers} for the conjectured phenomena in this task.
-Therefore, we define ``hallucinations'' as cases in which LLMs come up with phenomena that are entirely fabricated and not related to any detectable patterns in the data\footnote{For instance, a fabricated phenomena might be ``Deceptive reviews always indicate positive sentiment to promote business''---this is contradicted by the $D_{Chicago}$ corpus.}.
+Therefore, we define ``hallucinations'' as cases in which LLMs come up with phenomena that are entirely fabricated and not related to any detectable patterns in the data.
+For instance, a fabricated phenomenon might be ``Deceptive reviews always indicate positive sentiment to promote business''---this is contradicted by the $D_{Chicago}$ corpus where deceptive reviews can still convey negative sentiment.
 Under this definition, the goal of RQ1 was not to assess whether the LLM-conjectured phenomena represent the exhaustive set of language patterns.
 Rather, this validity check was to assess whether the LLM-conjectured phenomena are meaningfully associated with real-world examples of genuine or deceptive reviews that any user might see on social platforms.
-The performance gains LLMs achieved with phenomena provided in the prompt over the zero-shot prompt verified those conjectured phenomena to be relevant to the deception detection task.
+The performance gains LLMs achieved with phenomena in the prompt over the zero-shot prompt indicate that these conjectured phenomena are relevant to the deception detection task.